-If you like to bake from scratch, learning the basics about chemical leaveners (baking soda & baking powder) can help you understand how your recipe works.
+If you like to bake from scratch, learning the basics about chemical leavening (baking soda & baking powder) can help you understand how your recipe works.
 Knowing which and how much leavener to use is a valuable tool in the baker’s skill set.

-The science behind Baking Powder & Baking soda
+What are Baking Powder & Baking Soda?

 When certain acidic and alkaline compounds come together with water there is a reaction that produces carbon dioxide gas.